Large genus asymptotics for lengths of separating closed geodesics on random surfaces: Abstract

 \section{Abstract}

 In this paper, we investigate basic geometric quantities of a random hyperbolic surface of genus $g$ with respect to the Weil-Petersson measure on the moduli space $\M_g$.
-We show that as $g$ goes to infinity, a generic surface $X\in \M_g$ satisfies asymptotically: \begin{enumerate} \item the separating systole of $X$ is about $2\log g$;
+We show that as $g$ goes to infinity, a generic surface $X\in \M_g$ satisfies asymptotically: \begin{enumerate} \item the separating systole of $X$ is approximately $2\log g$;

-\item there is a half-collar of width about $\frac{\log g}{2}$ around a separating systolic curve of $X$;
+\item there is a half-collar of width approximately $\frac{\log g}{2}$ around any separating systolic curve on $X$;

-\item the length of shortest separating closed multi-geodesics of $X$ is about $2\log g$. \end{enumerate} As applications, we also discuss the asymptotic behavior of the extremal separating systole and the expectation value of lengths of shortest separating closed multi-geodesics as $g$ goes to infinity.
+\item the length of the shortest separating closed multi-geodesics on $X$ is approximately $2\log g$. \end{enumerate} As applications, we also discuss the asymptotic behavior of the extremal separating systole, the non-simple systole and the expected length of the shortest separating closed multi-geodesics as $g$ goes to infinity.